RealismusModding/FS17_seasons/README.md

   - Snow and hail in winter.
 - Winters have longer nights than summers.
 In the winter it might be light only 8 hours while in summer it is near 17 hours.
 - Pedestrians do not spawn in the Winter.
+- When snow falls, tippers and shovels fill up.
+Put them in a shed (when the map has a snow mask) or activate the cover.
+- Snow will melt from tippers and shovels when it is not freezing outside.

 ### Weather forecast
 - 7 day weather forecast